infinity-keys/the-scene/README.md

 1. Copy the contents of `.env.defaults` to `.env` and update the values with your API keys from the accounts above.

 2. Create a webhook in your Clerk project pointing to your site's API url `/user`.
-You can install [ngrok](https://ngrok.com/) for locally testing.
+You can install [ngrok](https://ngrok.com/) for local testing.

 3. `docker-compose up -d`